- HOME >

 Difference between tannin and poly phenol

-There is another kind of astringency in tea.
-It happens when we drink oxidized tea.
-This type of astringency never cause problem with stomach but an irritating sensation and results in an immediate dry and chalky feeling in the mouth.
-Besides oxidized tea, this type of astringency is caused by the tea fried at very high-temperature or tea that is grown with lots of fertilizer or pesticide.
-This astringency has nothing to do with the tannin.
-In fact, it is caused by specific type of mineral.
+There’s another type of astringency that can occur in tea, which happens when we drink oxidized tea.
+This type of astringency doesn’t cause stomach problems, but it can create an irritating sensation and an immediate dry, chalky feeling in the mouth.
+This type of astringency isn’t caused by tannins; instead, it’s caused by specific types of minerals.
+In addition to oxidized tea, this type of astringency can also be caused by tea that has been fried at very high temperatures or grown with a lot of fertilizer.

-There are a number of minerals such as copper, magnesium, silver, aluminium and zinc that gives astringency.
-I have studied the effect of each mineral in taste with water and tea.
-I noticed that the astringency caused by magnesium is exactly the same sensation as oxidized tea.
-If I add magnesium in green tea, it gives the same type of astringency as the oxidized green tea.
-Because of this finding, I started to think that magnesium is mainly responsible for the mineral-astringency in tea.
+There are several minerals, such as copper, magnesium, silver, aluminum, and zinc, that can cause astringency.
+I’ve studied the effect of each mineral on the taste of water and tea, and I’ve noticed that the astringency caused by magnesium produces the same sensation as oxidized tea.
+When I add magnesium to green tea, it creates the same type of astringency as oxidized green tea.
+Based on this finding, I believe that magnesium is primarily responsible for the mineral-induced astringency in tea.

-Mg located in the centre of the above molecule is Magnesium.
+The magnesium atom is located in the center of the molecule shown above.

 Gyokuro Tea Garden